LSIND/intro-to-python3-analysis/README.md

 ## [Plot Currency Rates](https://github.com/LSIND/intro-to-python3-analysis/tree/master/PlotCurrencyRates "PlotCurrencyRates")
 > *Using xml module to parse XML-data and matplotlib to plot it*

+Read XML-data from [Central Bank of Russia](http://www.cbr.ru/development/SXML/) with currency information depending on period with ratio to Russian ruble.
+Plot the currency rates.

 The code (module **readxml**):
  - reads data from [Central Bank of Russia](http://www.cbr.ru/development/SXML/) containing currency information in XML-format: